SomerEsat/ethereum-staking-guides/README.md

 3. Cick on your name to copy your Goerli ETH wallet address.
 4. Head over to the [Prysm Labs Discord](https://discord.gg/YMVYzv6).
 5. Ask one of the mods nicely to transfer you some ETH and paste your address.
-6. If you are planning on running multiple validators ask for what you need (32 x Number of validators).
+6. If you are planning on running multiple validators ask for what you need (32 x number of validators).

 Once the ETH appears in your MetaMask wallet move to the next step.